-- 3.1 Section 79B(2) of the Ordinance defines a company's profits available for distribution as 'its accumulated, realised profits, so far as not previously utilised by distribution or capitalisation, less its accumulated, realised losses, so far as not previously written off in a reduction or reorganisation of capital duly made'.
+3.1 Section 79B(2) of the Ordinance defines a company's profits available for distribution as 'its accumulated, realised profits, so far as not previously utilised by distribution or capitalisation, less its accumulated, realised losses, so far as not previously written off in a reduction or reorganisation of capital duly made'.
 Realised profits, in relation to a company's accounts, are defined as 'such profits of the company as fall to be treated as realised profits for the purposes of those accounts in accordance with principles generally accepted with respect to the determination for accounting purposes of realised profits at the time when those accounts are prepared (section 79A(3)).
-It is apparent from the use of the words 'at the time when those accounts are prepared' that the concept of a realised profit is intended to be dynamic, changing with the development of generally accepted accounting principles, as well as bringing within the definition profits which might not in ordinary language be called realised. - 3.2 The determination of a company's profits available for distribution is derived from what is recorded in its accounts which are relevant for this purpose (see 2.12 above).
+It is apparent from the use of the words 'at the time when those accounts are prepared' that the concept of a realised profit is intended to be dynamic, changing with the development of generally accepted accounting principles, as well as bringing within the definition profits which might not in ordinary language be called realised.

+3.2 The determination of a company's profits available for distribution is derived from what is recorded in its accounts which are relevant for this purpose (see 2.12 above).
 It is fundamental for this purpose that the company's accounts have been properly prepared in accordance with the law and generally accepted accounting principles.
-Profits available for distribution may include amounts reported outside the profit and loss account (i.e. in the Statement of Changes in Equity or Reconciliation of Movements in Components of Equity).
+Profits available for distribution may include amounts reported outside the profit and loss account (i.e. in Other Comprehensive Income or directly in equity).